 This course will focus on critical analysis of policies that impact social work practice.
 We will examine the motivation behind proposed policies, the impacts and learn effective tactics for influencing social policy.
 We will use real policy examples to understand the policy development process and the impact of social policy on communities and individuals.

-The course will include synchronous and asynchronous learning using both Desire2Learn (D2L) and Zoom.
+The course will take place online via Desire2Learn (D2L) and Zoom.
 To best succeed in the course, students are expected to participate in the asynchronous learning tasks using the D2L learning environment and synchronous Zoom sessions.
-When unable to participate live due to the time difference or unforeseen circumstances, inform the instructor in advance and propose and implement propose an alternative participation activity (e.g., watch the recordings, submit a brief reflection, and actively contribute to the follow-up online discussion).
+When unable to participate live due to the time difference or unforeseen circumstances, inform the instructor in advance and propose and implement an alternative participation activity (e.g. watch the recordings, submit a brief reflection, and actively contribute to the follow-up online discussion).

-There will be 11 synchronous Zoom sessions throughout the term (include dates and times or as indicated in the course schedule), and each will be recorded.
+There will be 8 synchronous Zoom sessions throughout the term as indicated in the course schedule, and each will be recorded.